 Consuming cannabis and driving is still illegal, and you can be arrested for Driving Under the Influence of Cannabis (DUI).
 If you are just sitting in your car in a parking lot, not intending to drive, you may still get DUI.
 The right place to challenge an officer about whether or not he can search your car is not on the street, but in court.

 Even with the change in the drug laws, you still need a lawyer to help navigate and articulate your rights in court.
 That is where the experienced trial attorneys at Lafata Law will fight for you.
-Call the Oak Park defense attorneys at Lafata Law today.
+Call the Wheaton defense attorneys at Lafata Law today.